Everest Base Camp Helicopter Tour

 Customize Your Itinerary

 We have designed a well-planned Itinerary for all travel destinations around Nepal.
-However, this Itinerary is customizable per our trekkers’ needs and requests.
+However, this Itinerary is customizable according to our trekkers’ needs and requests.
 Let us know when and how long you are staying so we can arrange the rest.

 Our Expert Guide

-Although all travel agencies claim to have a good guide, many are not informed about your destination.
+Although all travel agencies claim to have a good guide, many are unaware of your destination.
 However, MyEverestTrip has a licensed guide in Nepal.
 They have been working in this field for over three decades, collecting all the information about the place/ culture and learning to keep the travelers safe.
 Also, our guide is good at the English language.
 We can even hire a guide who can speak Chinese and other European languages for trekking in Nepal upon special request.

 Fair and reasonable Cost

 MyEverestTrip is well-known for its very economical trek packages in Nepal.
 You can compare our price with any other travel agency in Nepal and only book with us if you are happy with our cost.
-We try to include all needed expenses during the tour so that you will not be overwhelmed with hidden expenses after booking the packages.
+We include all needed expenses during the tour so that you will not be overwhelmed with hidden costs after booking the packages.

 Responsible and Eco-Friendly